The Lowest Cost Static Grass Applicator?

 And sure enough, you can use balloons – costing just pence – as static grass applicators.

-Just get a few balloons, inflate them, rub them on Nylon or Polyester clothing and hold them over your model railway flock.
-The grass will stand up like a treat and you’ve saved yourself £10, maybe £100.
-An obvious yet often overlooked tool for your model railway.
+Now get a few balloons, inflate them, rub them on Nylon or Polyester clothing and hold them over your model railway grass.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.